jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 func === func // true
 ```

-It turns out comparing the same reference results in true because comparing `obj` to itself refers to the same address in memory!
+As expected, comparing the same reference is true because comparing `obj` to itself refers to the same address in memory.

-If you're thinking about deep object comparison that's for another post.
+If you're thinking, "what about deep object comparison?", that's for another post.
 The main takeaway here is for you to understand that `{}` is not equal to `{}` and that each is different object reference.

 Hold onto this tidbit of knowledge as it's going to take us far into making sure our `React.memo` and `React.PureComponent` are actually solving our re-rendering issue.

 *Checkout [Equality comparisons and sameness](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) if you want a deeper dive.*

 ## Are My Component Props Really The Same?
-This concept took me way too long to grasp, but components at their most basic level are nothing more than functions with props as parameters that are called when the component first mounts, and subsequently when the state changes from a parent or within the component itself. `React.PureComponent` or `React.memo` simply give us an escape hatch to the rendering process to check if our props did not change and thus return true or false if the function (the component) should be called again (re-render).
+This concept took me way too long to grasp, but components at their most basic level are nothing more than functions with props that are called when the component first mounts(the function is first called), and then subsequently every time the state changes from a parent or within the component itself. `React.PureComponent` or `React.memo` gives us an escape hatch to the rendering process to check if our props were equal and if so then skip the re-render.

-Let's pretend for whatever reason that `ExpensiveChild` is some crazy expensive component.
+Let's pretend that `ExpensiveChild` is some crazy expensive component.
 In the example below you'll notice that `ExpensiveChild` will re-render every time you click a button (i.e. the state is updated in `Parent`).
-You may already know that this is because `setCount` is a request to re-render with the updated `count`:
+You may already know that this is because `setCount` is a request to react to re-render with the updated `count`:

 <iframe src="https://codesandbox.io/embed/re-render-child-as-props-9rmg5?expanddevtools=1&fontsize=14" title="Re-render Forever" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 However, we want to limit `ExpensiveChild` to only re-render when it needs to.
 Let's go ahead and configure our component to only re-render when its props change.

 ### Using React.PureComponent
-By making our class Component a `React.PureComponent` we can have React do some shallow checks on our props and detect if they have changes.
+By making our class Component a `React.PureComponent` we can have React perform some shallow prop checks and detect if they have changed.
 If the props are all equal, re-rendering is skipped:

 <iframe src="https://codesandbox.io/embed/purecomponent-66xl6?expanddevtools=1&fontsize=14" title="PureComponent" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>